Village Parenting | Theresa Wiggins, M.Ed.

 Once we get started, what is the Triple P Process?

 I begin with information and data gathering.
 I spend time learning about your family and your goals.
 You answer surveys which help me understand your parenting style and your perception of your child’s strengths and difficulties.
-From there, I teach you foundational skills – positive parenting strategies – which minimize misbehavior.
-Next, you will learn how to manage misbehavior when it does occur.
+From there, I teach you foundational skills – positive parenting strategies – which minimize difficult behaviors.
+Next, you will learn how to manage difficulties when they do occur.
 Finally, I teach you how to maintain these skills once the program is over.
 You will have homework to complete between each session.

 How long is the Triple P program?